Review and road test of the BMW i8 Coupe

-The improved BMW i8 is a hybrid supercar now offered in open-topped Roadster guise as well as in Coupe form and now capable of delivering a 374bhp punch if provoked.
+The improved BMW i8 Coupe is a hybrid supercar now capable of delivering a 374hp punch if provoked.
 Alternatively, it can glide noiselessly along on pure electric power with an even greater all-electric range.
 The quoted fuel economy figures need taking with a grain of salt but if you wanted a vision of the future of sports cars, you're looking at it right here.

 Right from its launch in 2014, the BMW i8 has set a fresh course for what a high performance sportscar really ought to be.
 It's paraded as a paradigm shift in sports car development.
 A car that makes existing petrol-powered coupes look about as cutting edge as a video cassette recorder.
 Well now BMW has improved it.
 First by offering buyers the option of an expensive open-topped Roadster version.
 And second, by using the latest technology to considerably enhance the hybrid powertrain, which features on the Coupe derivative that's our focus here.

 There's more performance on offer from this revised model.
-The MINI Cooper-derived three cylinder 1.5-litre engine now puts out 231bhp.
-At the same time, the energy capacity of the lithium-ion battery it works alongside has increased from 20Ah to 34Ah, creating an improved net enegy capacity of 9.4kWh.
-That's made it possible to raise the electric motor's power output to 143bhp.
-All of this means that the combined electric motor and engine ouput is now 374bhp (previously it was 357bhp).
+The MINI Cooper-derived three cylinder 1.5-litre engine now puts out 231hp.
+At the same time, the energy capacity of the lithium-ion battery it works alongside has increased from 20Ah to 34Ah, creating an improved net energy capacity of 11.6kWh.
+That's made it possible to raise the electric motor's power output to 143hp.
+All of this means that the combined electric motor and engine ouput is now 374hp (previously it was 357hp).
 And that's a lot in a sportscar weighing less than 1.5-tonnes.
-62mph from rest now takes just 4.4s in the Coupe or 4.6s in the Roadster.
+62mph from rest now takes just 4.4s in the Coupe.
 The top speed, as before, is rather pointlessly pegged at 155mph.

 Design and Build